Mary Lynn Rajskub: Early life

-Rajskub was raised in Trenton, Michigan, having moved there from Detroit.
-She is the daughter of Betty and Tony Rajskub and has two older sisters.
+Rajskub was born in Detroit and grew up in Trenton, Michigan south of Detroit.
+She has two older sisters and is the daughter of Betty and Tony Rajskub, a pharmacist's assistant and a pipefitter, respectively.

-Rajskub played the clarinet in a school band and portrayed Frenchie in the musical Grease.
 One of her childhood inspirations was the television series Moonlighting.

-During the early nineties, she often performed at various open mics in San Francisco.

-She later moved to Los Angeles working as a waitress in a Hard Rock Cafe and a ticket-taker at the Beverly Center movie theater.
+Rajskub attended the Center for Creative Studies in Detroit and later the San Francisco Art Institute in San Francisco.
+During the early nineties, she often performed at various open mics in the city.
+She later moved to Los Angeles working as a waitress in a Hard Rock Cafe.

 Career

 Rajskub's first part was as an Oompa-Loompa in a community theater production of Willy Wonka & the Chocolate Factory, and her first starring role was Raggedy Ann.
 In 1996 she appeared in music videos for the songs "The Good Life" by Weezer and "The New Pollution" by Beck.

-Rajskub was one of the original cast members of Mr. Show with Bob and David.
-From 1996–1998, she had a recurring role on the HBO series The Larry Sanders Show as booking assistant Mary Lou Collins.
+She was one of the original cast members of Mr. Show with Bob and David.
+From 1996–1998, she had a recurring role on the HBO series The Larry Sanders Show as booking assistant Mary Lou Collins, appearing in 18 episodes.
+She later had a recurring role on the 1990s sitcom Veronica's Closet on NBC, playing Chloe for 15 episodes.

 Her most notable role is CTU systems analyst Chloe O'Brian on 24, which she joined in 2003 at the start of the show's third season.
 Her character was a hit with viewers and critics and was one of the few cast members to return in the show's fourth season.
 After being a regular guest star for two seasons, Rajskub became a main cast member in the show's fifth season.
 By the end of the series, she was the lead female, with top billing second only to Kiefer Sutherland.
 Her character also had the honor of saying the final words of the series in the season 8 series finale.
-Rajskub and Sutherland appeared briefly as their 24 characters in a 2007 episode, "24 Minutes", of the Fox animated series The Simpsons.
+Rajskub and Sutherland appeared briefly as their 24 characters in a 2007 episode, "24 Minutes", of The Simpsons, an animated Fox series.
 In August 2013, it was announced that she would reprise her Chloe O'Brian role in the 2014 limited series 24: Live Another Day.